 What we don’t: Not everyone needs such a skinny rope.

 Not every climber needs a skinny rope, but when you're 30 meters off the deck pulling moves at your limit, you need every boost you can get.
 As a result, our favorite sport climbing ropes max out at around 9.1 millimeters in diameter, with some models as skinny as 8.6.
-The Edelrid Swift is one our favorites: At 8.9 millimeters, it shaves 7 grams per meter off the weight of the models above, which is a difference of over a pound overall.
-And the skinny Swift isn’t just a single rope—it can also be used as a half or twin line (for more on this, see the buying advice below).
+The Edelrid Swift is one of our favorites: At 8.9 millimeters, it shaves 7 grams per meter off the weight of the models above, which is a difference of over a pound overall.
+And the skinny Swift isn’t just a single rope—it can also be used as a half or twin line (for more on this, see our buying advice below).
 This “triple rating” provides an amazing amount of versatility for advanced climbers using one rope in a variety of environments.
 Take the Swift to the crag as a lightweight redpointing line or pair it with a second for ice climbing or multi-pitch routes with a party of three.
 In just about every scenario, it’s an ideal fit.

 The Swift, however, isn’t totally unique in its versatility.
 Beal’s Joker and Opera also fit the bill as triple-rated ropes, along with many other models not listed here.
 But we think the Swift hits the best middle ground in terms of durability, elongation, and weight.
 Dynamic elongation—how much the rope stretches in the event of a lead fall—is an important number to look at when it comes to skinny ropes (typically, the skinnier the rope, the greater the stretch), and the Swift’s 30% is significantly lower than the 8.5-millimeter Opera’s 40%.
 Furthermore, in our testing, it has proved to be noticeably more durable and easier to handle than ropes of similar diameter, in large part thanks to its top-shelf dirt- and water-repellant finish.
 A skinny single rope isn’t for everyone, but for advanced climbers looking for a lightweight and versatile rig, the Swift is our current favorite.